Holdout in the past as Seahawks’ Devon Witherspoon continues to work in nickel

 A few have questioned using the fifth overall pick at a spot that, in theory, doesn’t see the field on every play, but the team could use Witherspoon outside in some packages and inside in others to have him on the field for every snap.

-And Carroll noted how valuable the nickel spot is becoming with all of the various responsibilities the job has, notably being closer to the box to defend against the run — something that was specific issue for the Seahawks last season.
+And Carroll noted how valuable the nickel spot is becoming with all of the various responsibilities the job has, notably being closer to the box to defend against the run — something that was a specific issue for the Seahawks last season.

 “There’s so many more assignments that are intricate to the running game that aren’t part of the corner position,’’ Carroll said.
 “Being in an area where he gets to pressure as well — he’s got blitz-pick-up stuff, he’s got all kinds of things that he has to do.”